dragon6810/dragon6810.github.io/README.md

 But if you made it this far, the **syntax** should be easy enough to understand.

 ## Execute
-You might somtimes want to only **execute** a command if the command block detects something, or you might want to have something have near to a player, regaurdless of their location.
-The anwser? **Execute.** There are two versions of execute here they are:
+You might somtimes want to only **execute** a command if the command block detects something, or you might want to have something have near to a player, regardless of their location.
+The answer? **Execute.** There are two versions of execute here they are:

 ```
 /execute <entity> <x> <y> <z> <command> OR /execute <entity> <x> <y> <z> detect <x> <y> <z> <block> <datValue:-1:state:*> <command>
 ```

 The first **execute** command can detect where an **entity** is, an execute the command based on that.
 The second **execute** command is like a detecter for blocks, and we'll cover those later.
-If there isn't a block state, just tpye `*`.
+If there isn't a block state, just type `*`.

 ### Jekyll Themes